 A list of bike rental options can be obtained prior to the trip, upon request, from the Ride Director.

-Extending Your Stay in Calgary- The tour begins the day after the 2020 Calgary Exhibition and Stampede concludes to accommodate participants who want to arrive early to explore Calgary and attend the "Greatest Outdoor Show on Earth".
+Extending Your Stay in Calgary- The tour begins during the 2022 Calgary Exhibition and Stampede to accommodate participants who want to arrive early to explore Calgary and attend the "Greatest Outdoor Show on Earth".
 Hotel Clique near the Calgary airport has committed to extending a group rate both before and after the BAC trip to participants.

 COST & ADMINISTRATION: